isomerpages/moe-acsi/_admissions/Year 1 Registration Exercises/Year 1 Registration Exercise page.md

 </tr>
 </tbody>
 </table>
-<p><strong>Appeals</strong>
+<p>&nbsp;<strong>Appeals</strong>
 </p>
 <p>Appeals will only be via online application and the portal for appeals
-will only be opened from 1 pm on the day of the release of the posting results.<strong>&nbsp;</strong>Appeals application will run for three days, closing at 10.00 am on the third day.
-The link will be provided here on the day of the release of the posting result.&nbsp;</p>
+will only be opened from 1.00 pm on&nbsp;Wednesday, 18 December 2024.&nbsp;Appeals
+application will run for three days, closing at 10.00 am on&nbsp;Friday, 20 December 2024.&nbsp;The link will be provided here on the day of the release of the posting result.&nbsp;</p>
 <p>Please note that entry into our school is based on merit and subject to
 vacancy (students need to meet the COP).&nbsp;</p>
 <p>Results will be known between 30 Dec to 31 Dec 2024.
 Successful applicants